Your voice stays on your Mac.

 - Delete your account (this removes your account, custom vocabulary, and stops all future cloud calls).

-- Disable cloud transcription entirely by switching to the on-device engine on Pro.
+- Disable cloud transcription entirely by using the on-device engine (the default on the free plan, a toggle on Pro).

 - Disable crash diagnostics in the app's Settings → Privacy.